-By now, everyone knows 1-1 with a Twist — the Super Mario Maker 2 level which took a Super Mario Bros classic, and turned it into a firestorm from hell.
+By now, everyone knows 1-1 with a Twist.
+It’s the Super Mario Maker 2 level which took a Super Mario Bros. classic, and turned it into a firestorm!
 So, what is it that truly makes it so painfully difficult?
-Of course, there is the blatant firebar spam which is difficult to navigate, but we wanted to know if there was more than meets the eye.
-Welp.
+Of course, there is the blatant firebar spam which is difficult to navigate.
+But we wanted to know if there was more than meets the eye.
+Welp!
 We put it to the test, and we found exactly what ramps up the difficulty and left the level with such a low clear rate.

 Okay, to be totally honest; it wasn’t our idea.
-We stream over on Twitch where we accept viewer level submissions — and we finish EVERY.
-SINGLE.
-ONE.
-As soon as I saw 1-1 with a Twist, I knew some jerk would send it our way (I love you, Jupiter_oil… but you’re still a jerk).
+We stream over on Twitch where we accept viewer-level submissions.
+And we finish all of them.
+Though this channel has since turned into a 24/7 world records stream.
+But as soon as I saw 1-1 with a Twist, I knew someone would send it our way.

-One of our cruelest chatters sent in 1-1 with a Twist, along with a Panga’s DieVine level (oof).
+One of our cruelest chatters sent in 1-1 with a Twist, along with a Panga’s “DieVine” level.

-Nonetheless, we spent 5 hours on 1-1 with a Twist, and we were able to specifically pinpoint, by far, the most infuriating and challenging single firebar in the level.
-I honestly had to check my own sanity a few times while dealing with this pinch point, because I wasn’t sure if it was just in my head or if I really was getting trolled by impossible patterns.
+Nonetheless, I spent 5 hours on 1-1 with a Twist.
+And we were able to specifically pinpoint, by far, the most infuriating and challenging single firebar on the level.
+I honestly had to check my own sanity a few times while dealing with this pinch point.
+That’s because I wasn’t sure if it was just in my head or if I really was getting trolled by impossible patterns.
 But eventually, I worked out the truth.

-About halfway through the level, just after where you would find a hidden 1up mushroom in the original Super Mario Bros, you have to squeeze under a clockwise spinning firebar which comes violently swooping down towards you less than a tile above the ground.
+It’s about halfway through the level, just after where you would find a hidden 1up mushroom in the original Super Mario Bros.
+You have to squeeze under a clockwise spinning firebar which comes violently swooping down.
+It’ll come towards you less than a tile above the ground.
 You can hardly fit under it as it is… but this is where things get ugly.

 The positioning of this firebar is random!

 Here is an example of the firebar working at its best: